3.3 Presentation of Equal or Greater Prominence

 -

-C&DI Question 102.10(a), which highlights the scope of what is considered undue prominence and includes refreshed examples of situations in which non-GAAP measures would be disclosed more prominently than the comparable GAAP measures.
-Those include presenting (1) ratios when a non-GAAP measure is used in the numerator, denominator, or both without disclosing the equivalent GAAP ratio or (2) charts, tables, or graphs of non-GAAP measures without disclosing the comparable GAAP measures.At the 2022 AICPA Conference, Division Chief Accountant Lindsey McCord noted that footnote 27 of the SEC’s original final rule on the conditions for the use of non-GAAP financial measures (issued in 2003) already extended the non-GAAP requirements to each non-GAAP measure used in the calculation of a ratio, but the guidance in the C&DI serves as an additional reminder for registrants that the GAAP counterpart should also be presented.
+C&DI Question 102.10(a), which highlights the scope of what is considered undue prominence and includes examples of situations in which non-GAAP measures would be disclosed more prominently than the comparable GAAP measures.
+Those include presenting (1) ratios when a non-GAAP measure is used in the numerator, denominator, or both without disclosing the equivalent GAAP ratio or (2) charts, tables, or graphs of non-GAAP measures without disclosing the comparable GAAP measures.At the 2022 AICPA Conference, Division Chief Accountant Lindsay McCord noted that footnote 27 of the SEC’s original final rule on the conditions for the use of non-GAAP financial measures (issued in 2003) already extended the non-GAAP requirements to each non-GAAP measure used in the calculation of a ratio, but the guidance in the C&DI serves as an additional reminder for registrants that the GAAP counterpart should also be presented.

 -